Hakon/dominus/README.md

 Adds an easy to use wrapper around the domino diiop database api.
 Memory management (recycling the domino objects) is handled by ruby.

+*Warning*: This gem lacks tests.
+I hope to get around adding some tests soon.

 ## Installation

 Add this line to your application's Gemfile: